-Also, you will either need a stroller or some kind of babywearing accessory to walk home from the hospital.
-Babywearing can be difficult to do when first starting out and the walk home from the hospital is probably not the best time to figure it out.
+Also, you will either need a stroller or some kind of baby-wearing accessory to walk home from the hospital.
+Babywearing can be difficult to do when first starting and the walk home from the hospital is probably not the best time to figure it out.

-If you are all set up with a proper car seat but just don’t have a vehicle of your own, look for friends or family ahead of time that could meet you at the hospital to give you a ride home.
+If you are all set up with a proper car seat but just don’t have a vehicle of your own, look for friends or family ahead of time who could meet you at the hospital to give you a ride home.
 Most people love babies and it could be seen as a special honor to help bring your baby home for the first time!

 If you don’t have a car seat yet and don’t see a reason to get one, you could look for friends and family that have kids of their own and don’t mind you using theirs for one trip.
 This route would knock out two birds with one stone and save you money as well!

-This means that your ride will need to flexible enough to be able to meet you whether it’s a weekend or a Tuesday morning.
+This means that your ride will need to be flexible enough to be able to meet you whether it’s a weekend or a Tuesday morning.
 With this in mind, it’s probably a good idea to have a few options available so that you can go with the one that makes the most sense once you know when you’ll be leaving.

-Let’s look at these options one-by-one to see the best way to handle them:
+Let’s look at these options one by one to see the best way to handle them:

 Can you take a baby home from the hospital on public transportation?

 Just like walking home from the hospital, many folks in urban areas might also want to use public transportation to get home from the hospital because that’s what they use for everything else.

-Depending on your situation, it might be easier or more effective to stick to one or the other, but remember that your newborn might not be big enough to fit inside a lot of the babywearing accessories available!
+Depending on your situation, it might be easier or more effective to stick to one or the other, but remember that your newborn might not be big enough to fit inside a lot of the baby-wearing accessories available!

 If it’s your only option, be sure to keep your baby guarded and be prepared with something like hand sanitizer to help prevent the spread of dangerous germs to your baby.